Our School’s History

 Eastern Mennonite School was established in 1917 in the city of Harrisonburg, Virginia, Rockingham County, by Mennonite business people, educators, pastors, and other supporters to educate students at an equivalent of today’s junior- and senior-high level.

-The school now serves more than 380 K-12 students, joining church and home to educate students of many backgrounds, traditions and cultures.
+The school now serves nearly 380 K-12 students, joining church and home to educate students of many backgrounds, traditions and cultures.
 The following chronological list captures some of the milestones of the school’s rich history.

 1917 -- The school is launched as a Bible school offering music, Bible and vocational training.
 See this timeline with links to many additional articles created by Eastern Mennonite University for the 2017-18 centennial year.